 A community association must comply with all restrictions and requirements that govern the operation of commonly-used amenities, and must also consider other practical concerns such as increased cost and potential lack of insurance coverage for claims related to COVID-19 (see Opening Common Amenities During COVID-19).
 To the extent any governmental requirements (i) impose restrictions or protocols when using “essential” common amenities, or (ii) prohibit or restrict the use of non-essential common amenities, the Association is required to comply with the requirement.
 These restrictions may be described in Executive Orders from the Governor, or they may be imposed in other ways, like at the city or county health department level.
-If your community wishes to reopen its pool, you should also be aware of guidelines issued by the CDC located here:

 As a reminder, under the public health code MCL 333.12527 a public swimming pool shall not be operated without a license and MCL 333.12533 provides that a person who violates this section is guilty of a misdemeanor.